- Eye Diseases Pictures Slideshow

-Most people with eye allergies treat themselves and do so quite effectively with OTC products.
-Most commonly, home care consists of flushing the eye with water.
+Most people with eye allergies treat themselves and do so quite effectively with OTC eye care products.
+Most commonly, home care consists of an allergy sufferer flushing the eye with water.
 With exposure to an allergen to the eye, it is important to thoroughly flush the eye with lukewarm tap water or commercially prepared eyewash solution.
 If these remedies are not working or if there is eye pain, extreme redness, or heavy discharge, you should seek medical advice.
-Some conditions, for example, are serious with potential sight-threatening complications if required treatment is delayed.
+Some conditions, for example, are serious with potential sight-threatening health complications if required treatment is delayed.

 Moistening the eyes with artificial tears helps to dilute accumulated allergens and also prevents the allergens from sticking to the conjunctiva.
 Tear substitutes may also improve the defense function of the natural tear film.

 Antihistamine eye drops work by blocking histamine receptors in the conjunctiva.
 The histamine, therefore, is unable to attach to the conjunctiva and exert its effects.
 They are effective in relieving itching but have little impact on swelling or redness.
 They have two advantages over antihistamine tablets; there is a quicker onset of action and less drying of the eye.
 The new generation of topical antihistamines includes emedastine difumarate (Emadine) and levocabastine (Livostin).
 The side effects of these medications include mild stinging and burning of the eyes upon use, headaches, and sleepiness.
 But treatment with antihistamines at the point of irritation is still preferable than treating systemically with oral antihistamines if possible.